SamVirsik/Gym-Capacity-Scraper/README.md

 This is a simply jupyter notebook to visualize the results.
 Since the data is stored with its timestamp, one can very easily see trends for any given day which was tracked.

 ## Functionality and Technologies
-Scrapes capacity every 30 seconds
+Scrapes capacity every 30 seconds//
-Stores capacity and timestamp in CSV
+Stores capacity and timestamp in CSV //
 Does so using selenium to wait for javascript page to update

 Libraries: BeautifulSoup, Requests, Selenium, Pandas